 - Hydrate - Your skin needs to be relaxed and soft before a shave.
 Showering first is the best solution.
 If you prefer to shower after shaving, cover your face with a damp hot towel for a few minutes.
 Then, wash with natural face wash and warm water thoroughly.

 - Build the Lather - The process of lathering helps to lift and soften the hair.
-Hair flat on the surface will require multiple stores to cut, which you should avoid always.
+Hair flat on the surface will require multiple strokes to cut, which you should avoid always.
 Friction is enemy to the skin.
 We recommend natural shaving soap or cream and a soft shaving brush for lathering.
-Together, they yield a thick, silky smooth lather that helps protect and rejuvenate your skin.
+Together, they yield a thick, silky smooth lather that helps protect and rejuvenate the skin.

 - Reduce the Number of Blades - Try using a double-edge safety razor, because it uses a single blade that cuts cleaner with fewer strokes, for which your skin will be grateful.
 Sure, it has a slight learning curve, but you'll get used it just as you have learning to ride a bike or drive a car.